Elias Díaz Preview, Player Props: Rockies vs. Diamondbacks

-Elias Diaz -- with an on-base percentage of .250 in his past 10 games, 65 points lower than his season-long percentage -- will be in action for the Colorado Rockies versus the Arizona Diamondbacks, with Brandon Pfaadt on the mound, on September 5 at 9:40 PM ET.
+Elias Diaz -- with an on-base percentage of .222 in his past 10 games, 93 points lower than his season-long percentage -- will be in action for the Colorado Rockies against the Arizona Diamondbacks, with Zach Davies on the mound, on September 6 at 3:40 PM ET.

-He strung together two hits (going 2-for-4 with a double and an RBI) in his last game against the Diamondbacks.
+He had a one-hit performance in his most recent game (1-for-4) against the Diamondbacks.

 Elias Díaz Game Info & Props vs. the Diamondbacks